Critical Review: Clearway Energy (CWEN) & The Competition

-Clearway Energy (NYSE: CWEN) is one of 71 public companies in the “Electric services” industry, but how does it contrast to its rivals?
-We will compare Clearway Energy to similar businesses based on the strength of its profitability, risk, valuation, analyst recommendations, dividends, earnings and institutional ownership.
+Clearway Energy (NYSE: CWEN) is one of 71 publicly-traded companies in the “Electric services” industry, but how does it weigh in compared to its peers?
+We will compare Clearway Energy to similar businesses based on the strength of its institutional ownership, earnings, analyst recommendations, valuation, profitability, dividends and risk.

-This is a breakdown of recent recommendations and price targets for Clearway Energy and its rivals, as reported by MarketBeat.
+This is a summary of current ratings and target prices for Clearway Energy and its peers, as provided by MarketBeat.

 |Sell Ratings